heidimichel/pomodorino-design/README.md

-# pomodorino
+# pomodorino-design
-a simple pomodoro-style timer app
+visul ID for a simple pomodoro-style timer app